 There are many reasons to prioritize policy creation before making transitions to the cloud.
 Some key reasons to devote resources to your cloud security setup include:

-• Security policies manage complexity.
+- Security policies manage complexity.
 Multi-cloud environments involve many cloud providers.
-Several teams or third-parties may require access to a complex range of cloud assets.
-But no matter how complex your network, every cloud asset requires protection.
+Several teams or third parties may require access to a complex range of cloud assets.
+But no matter how complex your network is, every cloud asset requires protection.
 Security policies bring everything together, providing a set of rules applicable to all cloud resources.

-• Regulatory compliance.
+- Regulatory compliance.
 A cloud security policy is a critical aspect of data protection.
 Regulators expect companies to create clear rules about how to handle data, access the cloud, maintain apps, and prevent cyberattacks.
-Under regulations like HIPAA or [PCI-DSS](/learn/pci-dss/what-is-pci-dss/0. companies are eligible for huge penalties without this evidence.
+Under regulations like HIPAA or PCI-DSS, companies are eligible for huge penalties without this evidence.

 The value of a robust cloud security policy should be clear.
-Companies expose themselves to reputational, operational, and regulatory disaster without a well-written, comprehensive security policy.
+Companies expose themselves to reputational, operational, and regulatory disasters without a well-written, comprehensive security policy.

 Cloud security policies vs. standards